Impact (1949 film): Critical response

 At the time of release, the film critic for The New York Times, Bosley Crowther, panned the film's script and plot, writing, "If anyone seeing this picture is willing to string along with that as a fair definition of 'impact,' we can't vouch for the film's appeal to him.
 For it seems fairly obvious that the authors have geared their intellects to the suppositional level of that phony lexicon.
 And everything which happens in the picture is as cheaply opportunist and contrived as that arbitrary definition.
 You either swallow it whole—or you don't.
 Frankly, your correspondent doesn't."

 In 2013 critic Gary W. Tooze praised Impact as the quintessential B film: "As far as 'modest' film noirs go, this is one of the best.
 A simple plot idea is twisted to the max for late 1940s audiences."

 In 2019 Diabolique called it "a solid film noir with a decent cast and typically brisk handling; Lubin may not have been strong with horror, which depends heavily on mood, but with thrillers, which benefited from speed, he was fine."

-Has been shown on the Turner Classic Movies show 'Noir Alley' with Eddie Muller.
+This film has been shown on the Turner Classic Movies show, "Noir Alley," with Eddie Muller.